Goofygiraffe06/DailyCTFRobot/README.md

 - **Server Resilience**: Incorporates `keep_alive` to remain continuously active.
 Built-in error handling and rate-limit awareness for uninterrupted operation.

+> This bot is designed for a single server use only and requires self-hosting.
+For detailed hosting instructions, please visit [my blog](https://goofygiraffe06.github.io/discord_bot).

 ## Getting Started

 1. **Fork the Repository**: Start by creating a personal fork of this repository.